Search in

 The CALET detector consists of a CHarge Detector (CHD), which identifies the charge of the incident particle in an IMaging Calorimeter (IMC).
 The IMC reconstructs the track of the incident particle and finely images the initial shower development, and a Total AbSorption Calorimeter (TASC), which absorbs the entire energy of the incoming particle and identifies the particle species using hodoscopic scintillator arrays.
 The calorimeter directly measures the cosmic ray electron spectrum in the energy range of 1 GeV to 20 TeV.

 The CHD is double-layered (X, Y), placed at the top, above the IMC detector.
-The signals from the X and Y layers are integrated over 1 second and used to create the 1-day lightcurves associated with this database table.
+The signals from the X and Y layers are integrated over 1 second and used to create a file with 1-day of rates associated with this database table.

-Each row of the database table corresponds to a specific day and has an associated lightcurve.
-Each record also includes the minimum, maximum, and average of the lightcurve.
+Each row of the database table corresponds to a specific day and has an associated one file.
+Each record also includes the minimum, maximum, and average of the rates within 1-day observation.

 Parameters